-As previously mentioned, different organizations may have various Lockout Tagout programs depending on their specific needs and the number of systems that require lockout.
+As previously mentioned, different organizations may have various Lockout Tagout programs depending on their specific needs and the number of systems that require Lockout Tagout.
 Developing a well-structured program can streamline maintenance activities and protect employees.

-Details Lockout Tagout programs should clearly define include:
+Lockout Tagout programs should clearly define the following details:

 - Types of hazardous energy associated with assets

 - Types of energy-isolating or de-energizing devices needed

 - Procedures for removing the Lockout devices and restarting the equipment